Judeo-Bolshevism: Fact from Fiction

 an overview of Jewish involvement in the Bolshevik regime through Stalin

-The concept of Jewish Bolshevism, or “Judeo-Bolshevism,” is one of the most recognizable antisemitic talking points from the last century, and remains the subject of immense misunderstanding in fringe political circles to this day.
-According to the narrative, Bolshevism represents a project of Jewish design with the goal of extending sadism and supremacy over the Christians of Eastern Europe.
+The concept of Jewish Bolshevism, or “Judeo-Bolshevism,” is one of the most recognizable antisemitic narratives of the past century, and it remains the subject of immense misunderstandings to this day online.
+According to the familiar story, Bolshevism is best understood simply as a project of Jewish design with the goal of extending ethnic supremacy over the Christians of Eastern Europe.
 The episode was so monstrous, and its true authors so unmistakably apparent, that it’s frequently taken for granted as a cornerstone of Jewish “collective guilt.”
-In the words of E. Michael Jones, “Trotsky's Jewishness brings up the issue of collective responsibility.”
+As E. Michael Jones put it in The Jewish Revolutionary Spirit, “Trotsky's Jewishness brings up the issue of collective responsibility.”

 Were the Jews Bolsheviks?

-There are two ways to look at Jewish involvement in Bolshevism: with respect to the Bolsheviks and with respect to the Jews.
-Firstly, it’s undoubtedly true, as we’ll see, that among early Bolshevik elites Jews were substantially overrepresented.
-But it is also a generally accepted fact that the Bolsheviks were never popular among the Jews as a population, at least until the other options were taken out of the picture by force.
+There are two ways to think about Jewish involvement in Bolshevism: with respect to the Bolsheviks and with respect to the Jews.
+Firstly, it’s undoubtedly true, as we’ll see, that Jews were substantially overrepresented among the early Bolshevik elites.
+But it’s also an established fact that the Bolsheviks were never popular among the Jews at large, at least until the other options were taken out of the picture by force.
 In other words, there’s a marked disparity between the views of the average Jew, or the Jews of the region collectively, and that of a small minority of Jews who managed to rise to the top of the Bolshevik ranks.

-The views of the Jewish masses are best revealed in their voting patterns, which were demonstrated on a handful of occasions.
-Rabinovitch’s (2009) thorough analysis of Jewish votes in the elections held shortly after the February Revolution concludes that “Jews living in the territories of the former Russian Empire, when given the opportunity to participate in general elections, expressed only marginal support for the Jewish socialist parties and instead voted for parties and coalitions that principally demanded Jewish collective rights within a liberal framework.”
-This observation is made evident with the provided chart:
+The attitudes of the Jewish masses were revealed on a number of occasions by their voting patterns.
+Rabinovitch’s (2009) analysis of the elections held shortly after the February Revolution concludes that “Jews living in the territories of the former Russian Empire, when given the opportunity to participate in general elections, expressed only marginal support for the Jewish socialist parties and instead voted for parties and coalitions that principally demanded Jewish collective rights within a liberal framework” as can be seen in the provided chart:

-The first three parties [in the following chart], comprising over half the entire electorate, were outspokenly bourgeois, whereas the three at the end of the list were socialist parties but were extremely anti-Bolshevik; they received over a third of the vote.
-The Zeirei-Zion party was a people's socialist party, bridging, as it were, the Right and the moderate Left camps.
-(Nedava 1971, 154)
+A similar pattern was seen in the Jewish voting records for the 1919 Polish legislative election, which “demonstrated the moderate social views of a basically conservative population much more interested in protecting its civil and national rights than in promoting social change,” in the words of one relevant historian.
+We encounter this again in the 1918 election of the Ukrainian Jewish National Assembly, where the “first three parties [below], comprising over half the entire electorate, were outspokenly bourgeois, whereas the three at the end of the list were socialist parties but were extremely anti-Bolshevik; they received over a third of the vote.
+The Zeirei-Zion party was a people's socialist party, bridging, as it were, the Right and the moderate Left camps.”

-In terms of rank-and-file membership in the CPSU itself, which was for most of its history seen as a privilege to obtain, Jews were consistently, though rather modestly, overrepresented with respect to their proportion of the Soviet population: “Representing just 1.8 percent of the total population in the 1926 census, Jews comprised 5.2 percent of party members in 1922 and 4.3 percent in 1927” (YIVO).
-To put things into context, the following chart compiles information on ethnic representation taken from the 1922 All-Russian party census.
+This last sentence is also noteworthy.
+In terms of the rank-and-file membership of the Community Party of the Soviet Union (CPSU) itself, which for most of its history was sort of a privilege to obtain, Jews were consistently modestly overrepresented with respect to their proportion of the Soviet population: “Representing just 1.8 percent of the total population in the 1926 census, Jews comprised 5.2 percent of party members in 1922 and 4.3 percent in 1927.”
+For greater clarity, the following chart compiles ethnic data taken from the 1922 All-Russian Communist Party Census:

-While in 1922, 5.2% of the party was Jewish with respect to a population of around 2%, just 7.2 Jews per 1,000 were members.
-This becomes significant when one recognizes two facts:
+Thus, while 5.2% of the Party was Jewish in 1922 with respect to a population of around 2%, just 7.2 Jews per 1,000 were members.
+Two additional details should be noted for context:

-certain large populations like the Ukrainians (21.2% of the population based on that 1926 Census) were seriously underrepresented, which naturally increases the share of the other ethnic groups
+The Ukrainians, at 21.2% of the population based on the 1926 Census, were seriously underrepresented, naturally boosting the share of the other nationalities.

-no fewer than six other ethnic groups were more overrepresented than Jews, Latvians at an incredible 78 Bolsheviks per thousand and the Baltic peoples in general doing very well
+No fewer than six other ethnic groups were more overrepresented among members than Jews, including Poles, Finns, Lithuanians, Ossetians, Estonians, with Latvians at an incredible 78 Bolsheviks per thousand.

-Also note that this data comes from 1922, or toward the conclusion of the Russian Civil War which saw an increase in support for the Bolsheviks and Red Army among Jews.
-This was no organic change of heart in the Jewish population.
-The White Army had worked to promulgate the myth this article is covering, and the worst pogroms in the history of the region up til then were committed or instigated by White soldiers themselves, culminating in perhaps 100,000 deaths.
-Bolshevik forces were not free from sporadic anti-Jewish excesses, to be sure1, but by and large they stood opposed to antisemitic violence in rhetoric and action.
+Also note that this data comes from 1922, or toward the close of the Russian Civil War which saw an increase in support for the Bolsheviks and Red Army among Jews.
+This was of course no organic change of heart.
+For the Jews of the region, the Civil War was the bloodiest thing they’d ever experienced, culminating in perhaps 100,000 deaths and with most of the worst pogroms committed or instigated by White soldiers themselves.
+The White Army, and soon the White émigrés, were in fact central to the creation and promulgation of the myths this article is reviewing.
+Bolshevik forces were themselves not free from sporadic anti-Jewish violence — being “responsible for 8.6 per cent of the Civil War pogroms” — but by and large they stood opposed to antisemitic violence in rhetoric and action.

 Were the Bolsheviks Jews?

-To avoid confusion, we will first need to briefly go through the structure of the Soviet bureaucracy through Stalin.
-Although the Soviet Union was a one-party state, Lenin deliberately severed the party itself from governmental institutions, though with the former ultimately in charge.
-These structures were also frequently altered and replaced, so things can easily get tricky.
+To avoid unnecessary confusion, we first need to review the structure of the Soviet bureaucracy through Stalin.
+Although the Soviet Union was a one-party state, Lenin deliberately severed the party itself from governmental institutions, albeit with the former ultimately in control.
+Since this was a totally contrived system, it was frequently tweaked and altered through the years, meaning things can easily get tricky.

 Starting with government:

 The USSR was, as the name would have it, a Union of Soviet Socialist Republics, each possessing an individual government subordinate to the overarching Soviet government.
-The Russian Soviet Federative Socialist Republic (RSFSR), being the largest, was naturally most important among the republics.
+The Russian Soviet Federative Socialist Republic (RSFSR), being the largest, was naturally most prominent.

-The Congress of Soviets, formed in 1922, appointed these commissars/ministers, and was succeeded in 1936 by the Supreme Soviet.
-Both bodies were ultimately beholden to the decisions of the Communist Party per the doctrine of democratic centralism.
+The Congress of Soviets, formed in 1922, was the body that appointed these commissars/ministers, and was succeeded in 1936 by the Supreme Soviet.
+But both bodies were ultimately beholden to the decisions of the Communist Party per the doctrine of democratic centralism.

 The Congress of Soviets also elected a Central Executive Committee (not to be confused with the party’s Central Committee discussed later) which held most of the real power and acted between congresses.
 For the Supreme Soviet, this body was called the Presidium of the Supreme Soviet.
-(The CEC had multiple, simultaneous chairmen, while the Presidium had singular, successive chairmen.)
+Notably, while the CEC had multiple, simultaneous chairmen, the Presidium had only singular, successive chairmen.

-The party’s Congress was officially to play the definitive role in Soviet affairs, electing Central Committee (CC) members to govern in between sessions (much like the government’s CEC), but it was ultimately beholden to whatever de facto leadership was in power at the time.
-The Congress convened typically every five years, but from 1939 through Stalin’s death, it was completely neglected.
+The party’s Congress was officially to play the definitive role in Soviet affairs, electing Central Committee (CC) members to govern in between sessions (much like the government’s CEC), but in practice it was beholden to whatever de facto leadership was in power at the time.
+The Congress convened typically every five years, but from 1939 through Stalin’s death it was completely neglected.

-The CC housed a few important subdivisions: the Politburo (Political Bureau) was most important, and under Stalin basically preempted the CC itself; the Orgburo assigned members to various positions and oversaw the execution of party goals; the Secretariat was intended to perform technical, administrative work, but came to dictate day-to-day party activities, and its leader, the General Secretary (otherwise known as the Technical, Responsible, or First Secretary), was also a member of the Politburo.
+The CC housed a few subdivisions of note: the Politburo (Political Bureau) was most important, and under Stalin basically preempted the CC itself; the Orgburo assigned members to various positions and oversaw the execution of party goals; the Secretariat was intended to perform technical, administrative work but came to dictate day-to-day party activities, and its leader, the General Secretary (otherwise known as the Technical, Responsible, or First Secretary), was also a member of the Politburo.

-“Candidate members” served advisory roles in these committees and were formally the pool of potential committee member replacements, but they had no voting rights by themselves.
+“Candidate members” served advisory roles in all these committees and formally comprised the pool of potential committee member replacements, but they had no voting rights by themselves.

 Party

-The annotated chart above2 offers a chronological look at the Jewishness of the Central Committee and Politburo in the period from the Politburo’s first convocation all the way to Stalin’s death.
+The annotated chart above2 provides a chronological look at the Jewishness of the Central Committee and Politburo in the period from the latter’s first convocation all the way to Stalin’s death.
 “Jewishness,” here, is defined simply as possessing at least one Jewish parent; this means the Russian-Jewish Mischling Kamenev is counted as Jewish, but the quarter-Jewish Lenin is not.3

 Of all the members of the Politburo from its formal establishment in 1919 to the end, there were four individual Jews (Trotsky, Kamenev, Zinoviev, and Kaganovich), along with four Georgians, 11 Ukrainians, and 89 Russians.
 If we go earlier to its de facto beginning at the sixth party Congress up until 1919, there were 14 unique members, fully half of whom were Jewish (Trotsky, Kamenev, Zinoviev, Sverdlov, Ioffe, Uritsky, Sokolnikov); of the 26 total member positions for this period, half were also occupied by Jews.
 Of all the bodies of power, this earliest period of the Communist Party saw the most extreme Jewish overrepresentation.
 In three brief periods, there was even a technical Jewish majority in the small Politburo compositions.